-- An IRA to HSA transfer: This can be done once in a lifetime and counts against the account’s annual contribution limit.
-Any contributions already made to the account should be taken into account when calculating how much can be rolled over and the account holder still has to be eligible to make contributions into an HSA account in the year that they do this.
+An IRA to HSA transfer: This can be done once in a lifetime and counts against the account’s annual contribution limit.
+Any contributions already made to the HSA account should be included when calculating how much can be rolled over from the IRA.
+Please note the HSA account holder must be eligible to make contributions to an HSA account the year they complete the transfer.

 What are qualified HSA expenses and how does spending and reimbursement work?

 HSAs can be used to pay for thousands of qualified expenses incurred both today and in the future.
 These expenses are set and regularly updated by the IRS.
 In addition to everyday expenses and over-the-counter items like first aid, sunscreen, and menstrual products, some extra HSA expenses are eligible if prescribed by a doctor or with a note of medical necessity.

 The only requirements are that the account holder had the HSA established at the time the expense was incurred (date of service) and that the expense was not reimbursed in any other way.
 Because these expenses are regulated by the IRS, it’s up to the account holder to stay compliant.
 In order to substantiate a qualified medical expense purchase to the IRS in case of an audit, account holders need to keep documentation, such as a copy of their receipt.
 If an account holder spends money on non-qualified HSA expenses before the age of 65, they can incur a 20% penalty in addition to income taxes.
 At Lively, we give account holders the ability to store various documents tied to an expense.

 To access HSA funds, account holders can either use a debit card provided by their HSA provider at the point of purchase or submit receipts for reimbursement from their HSA provider.
 An account holder can use their HSA funds to pay for medical expenses for themselves, their spouse, or other tax dependents even if they only have individual coverage through an HDHP.